 Training in area studies can prepare students to apply for positions with the federal government, including positions with the U.S. Department of State.
 Working for the federal government is generally considered quite stable, and competition for these positions is high.
 All applicants for Foreign Service Officer positions are required to take the Foreign Service Exam.
 Foreign language proficiency increases a candidate's chances of being selected.

-The BLS doesn't have any information on foreign service officer salaries directly, but for a related job title, it states that administration service managers earned a mean annual salary of $94,840 as of May 2015.
-It states that the employment opportunities for this career are expected to grow 8% between 2014 and 2024.
+The BLS doesn't have any information on foreign service officer salaries directly, but for a related job title, it states that administration service managers earned a mean annual salary of $106,050 as of May 2018.
+It states that the employment opportunities for this career are expected to grow faster than average by 7% between 2018 and 2028.

 Area Studies Postsecondary Teacher